IoT solutions | geolocation issues | electronic engineering

 - implementation complexity

 - position update frequency (which strongly influences the autonomy of the solution)

-My goal is to give you, based on my experience and projects, a first global analysis of these technologies and methods:
+Our goal is to give you, based on our experience and projects, a first global analysis of these technologies and methods:

 Geolocation using Wi-Fi